isomerpages/sp-5gacademy/resources/articles/_posts/2022-03-16-post-NUS collaborates in 5G Academy to develop Singapore’s 5G talent pipeline.md

 description: ""
 image: /images/articles/NUS Article_16Mar2022.jpg
 ---

-NUS collaborates in 5G Academy to develop Singapore’s 5G talent pipeline - 16 March 2022
+# NUS collaborates in 5G Academy to develop Singapore’s 5G talent pipeline

 ![NUS News](/images/articles/NUS%20Article_16Mar2022.jpg)
 The 5G Academy has brought together all twelve local Institutions of Higher Learning and leading industry players such as Cisco Systems, IBM and Micron to develop and steer its initiatives.